MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-pfx-configure.md

       - **PFX Create Legacy Connector for Microsoft Intune**
       - **PFX Create Legacy Connector for Microsoft Intune**

-4. Microsoft Intune begins sending the SID information to all new certificates, and to certificates being renewed.
-To verify that authentication is working after these changes, we recommend testing all places where certificate-based authentication could be used, including:
+4. At this point, the SID information is sent to all new certificates, and to certificates being renewed.
+To verify that authentication works, we recommend testing all places where certificate-based authentication could be used, including:
    - Apps
    - Intune-integrated certification authorities
    - NAC solutions